Big Pigeon in Southwest Iowa

 • entered service 27 Mar 1943 from Bloomfield, Davis Co.; service credited to Davis Co.; buried Sicily-Rome American Cem., Nettuno, Lazio, Italy.

-• WWII Germany > The MTO > Italy > The Bernhardt Line @ Battle of San Pietro Infine.
+• WWII Germany > The MTO > Naples to Rome > The Bernhardt Line @ Battle of San Pietro Infine.

 • b.
 25 Aug 1910 (birth location and parents currently unknown but ABMC reports mother was Mrs. Sally F. Dudley).